 In order to obtain a temporary resident permit, you’ll need to make an application at the office responsible for determining such applications.
 Depending on the type of inadmissibility, you also need to provide support and documentation that demonstrates why you should be allowed to enter Canada despite your inadmissibility.
 For example, those with a criminal history might provide documentary proof that shows that they have been in compliance with all their sentences and have not reoffended.

 Documents You Require for a Temporary Resident Permit

 Each matter of inadmissibility is unique and is assessed as such.
-Depending on your specific matter the documentation you will be required to obtain many different from another Temporary Resident Permit application.
+Depending on your specific matter, the documentation you will be required to obtain may be different from another Temporary Resident Permit application.
 For this reason, the first up is determining your reason for inadmissibility.
-If you have a criminal inadmissibility, some basic documentation you will be required to obtain will be your court documents, proof of completion of sentences, your police and background checks as well as documents that demonstrate your reason for entering Canada.
-If you have a medical inadmissibility, for example, obtaining doctor's notes and growing proof of Medical Insurance might be some of the documents you should submit.
+If you have criminal inadmissibility, some basic documentation you will be required to obtain will be your court documents, proof of completion of sentences, your police and background checks, as well as documents that demonstrate your reason for entering Canada.
+If you have medical inadmissibility, for example, obtaining doctor’s notes and growing proof of Medical Insurance might be some of the documents you should submit.

 Process of Temporary Resident Permit

-Each application is assessed on a case-by-case basis and no average processing time is available.
-From experience, processing times can take up to the year if not longer depending on the uniqueness of the case.
-Processing times are completely at the discretion of citizenship and immigration Canada and immigration officer reviewing the application.
+Each application is assessed on a case-by-case basis, and no average processing time is available.
+From experience, processing times can take up to a year, if not longer, depending on the uniqueness of the case.
+Processing times are completely at the discretion of Citizenship and Immigration Canada and the immigration officer reviewing the application.

-If you have an urgent travel need to enter Canada, for example work purposes, and have any inadmissibility and immigration officer at the border may still allow you to enter Canada temporarily for the purposes of your intended travel to Canada.
-In such circumstances, being prepare for what she will face at the border as well as having the right documentation on hand will be crucial in allowing entry to Canada.
+If you have an urgent travel need to enter Canada, for example, for work purposes, and have any inadmissibility, an immigration officer at the border may still allow you to enter Canada temporarily for the purposes of your intended travel to Canada.
+In such circumstances, being prepared for what she will face at the border as well as having the right documentation on hand, will be crucial in allowing entry to Canada.